-There are several plants out there that are confused as bamboo or that act as “bamboo imposters”.
-Today, we thought we would go over some of the most common bamboo-like plants – just for the fun of it.
+There are several plants out there that are often mistaken for bamboo or that act as “bamboo imposters”.
+Today, I thought I would go over some of the most common bamboo-like plants – just for the fun of it.

 What characteristics have

 So, what makes bamboo a bamboo?
 Bamboo belongs to the grass family, also known as Poaceae.
 There are 91 genera of bamboo documented.

 The stem, or culm, is jointed with solid nodes.
 The color of the culms depends on the species.
 It can be lush green, black, dark green, yellow, light green, or red

 The culms grow from rhizomes.
 There are two different types of bamboos, which is depending on the rhizomes.
 Running bamboo develops horizontal stems underground.
 This one spreads very far and fast.
 Then there is clumping bamboo, which only grows upwards from a simple rhizome.